A novel reverberation mapping method for blazars: Discussion and conclusion

-In summary, we proposed a novel approach to perform reverberation mapping of blazars by disentangling the disk and jet components through reproducing the spectral break identified in the log $\nu$ versus log $\nu F_\nu$ plane.
-Applying this method to PKS 1510-089 and PKS 0736+017, we successfully obtained the light curves of the accretion disk and emission lines, and obtained the fiducial lags between them.
-The measured time lags of $115.9^{+38.3}_{-32.1}$ days for PKS 1510-089 and $52.2^{+32.2}_{-21.8}$ days for PKS 0736+017 allowed us to estimate the black hole masses to be $1.8^{+0.5}_{-0.6} \times 10^8\ M_\odot$ and $7.0^{+2.9}_{-4.3} \times 10^7\ M_\odot$, respectively.
+In summary, we proposed a novel approach to perform the reverberation mapping method for blazars by disentangling the disk and jet components through modeling the spectral break in the log $\nu$ versus log $\nu F_\nu$ plane.
+Applying this method to PKS 1510-089 and PKS 0736+017, we obtained the light curves of the accretion disk and emission lines, and obtained the fiducial lags between them.
+In PKS 1510-089, the H$\gamma$ variability lags behind the accretion disk by approximately 94 days, while the H$\beta$ line shows a lag of about 111 days relative to the disk.
+In PKS 0736+017, the H$\gamma$ variability lags behind the disk by roughly 66 days, and the H$\beta$ line exhibits a lag of about 67 days.
+Based on these measured time lags, we estimate black hole masses of $\sim1.4\times10^{8}\,M_{\odot}$ for PKS 1510-089 and $\sim8.1\times10^{7}\,M_{\odot}$ for PKS 0736+017, respectively.
 Compared to traditional NTD-based selection methods, our approach retains more data and provides more significant lag estimation.
-Our method paves a way for the mass measurements of black holes for specific jet-dominated AGNs.
+Thus, our method paves a way to measure the black hole mass for specific jet-dominated AGNs.